GerHobbelt/spill-the-tea-theme-demo/README.md

-# spill-the-tea-theme-demo
+# spill-the-tea-theme demo

-demo/test website for the patched Jekyll theme.
+Demo/test website for the patched Jekyll theme.